Robert Merrill at Yankee Stadium, 1996 World Series

-Faith, of course, is married to another country music superstar, Tim McGraw, who is, of course, the son of a baseball legend, Tug McGraw.
+Faith is married to another country music superstar, Tim McGraw, the son of a baseball legend, Tug McGraw.
 Although I've never heard Tim sing the Anthem.
+(No video of him singing it appears to be on YouTube.)
 Together, Faith and Tim now have 3 children.

 7. Carrie Underwood, Super Bowl XLIV, Sun Life Stadium, Miami Lakes, Florida, February 7, 2010.
-The American Idol voters sure got it right when they chose her.
+The American Idol voters don't always get it right, but they sure got it right when they chose her.
 The people selecting Anthem singers must agree, because they've chosen her many times, including for the 2006 MLB All-Star Game in Detroit and the 2007 World Series in Denver.

 6. Marvin Gaye, NBA All-Star Game, The Forum, Inglewood, California, February 13, 1983.
 "The Star-Spangled Banner" is listed in some hymn books, but Marvin turned it into a gospel song.
 And, unlike R. Kelly, he made it sound both funky and respectful.
 This is a lot of people's choice as the best Anthem ever.

-Because he was so loved and, at least publicly, had such a classy image, Marvin had been invited to sing the Anthem many times before, including at Game 4 of the 1968 World Series in Detroit, a good choice since he was signed to that city's Motown Records, but on that occasion, he sang it totally straight.
+Because he was so loved and, at least publicly, had such a classy image, Marvin had been invited to sing the Anthem many times before, including at Game 4 of the 1968 World Series in Detroit, a good choice since he was signed to that city's Motown Records, but, on that occasion, he sang it totally straight.
 And he was great.
-But the next day, the Anthem was sung in a way that would change it forever.
+But the next day, the Anthem was sung in a way that, like Hendrix' version a year later, would change it forever.